InsertDisc/pattrmm/README.md

 Settings file changes are as such...

-    library_name:
+    libraries:
-      - Your Library
+      Your Library:
+        refresh: 14 # Sets a full data refresh schedule
         days_ahead: 30 # Can be any number of days between 30 and 90 to be considered 'Returning Soon'